thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **updateSystemConfig**
 > void updateSystemConfig(updateSystemConfigRequest)

   Version: 9.2.0.cl or later  Updates the current configuration of the cluster.
 You must send the configuration settings in JSON format.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privileges.

 ### Example